A Presidential Tradition: The Furry Family Members Of The White House

 Gerald Ford set the stage for what a modern president looks like, while continuing to honor the presidential tradition of keeping a furry White House companion.
 His golden retriever Liberty was a public icon and helped to show how affectionate and caring Ford and his wife Betty were.

-Ronald Reagan was a passionate man, and a president whose legacy boarders on sainthood in some circles.
+Ronald Reagan was a passionate man, and a president whose legacy borders on sainthood in some circles.
 He dedicated himself fully to any pursuit, be it acting, politics, or tearing down the Berlin Wall.
 This included his love for horses and dogs, including Lucky, a boisterous Bouvier des Flandres with a tendency to walk the 40th President around the White House lawn.

 George H.W.
 Bush